 Art Not Hate has been designed for easy and economical shipping, handling, and disassembly.
 Each print is mounted on durable, light-weight coroplast panels with archival museum corners and is shrinkwrapped to prevent surface scratches; all panels have been wired for immediate hanging.
 The artist books have custom-made protective boxes.
 The shadow box frames for the paintings have plexiglass to avoid shattering and are packed with custom foam core boxes.

 Bob Barancik earned an M.A. from the Graduate School of Education at Stanford University, and a BFA from the Rhode Island School of Design.
 He has received awards from the Pennsylvania Department of Education and Leadership Philadelphia for his creative contributions to the civic life of the community.
 He has served on the advisory boards of the Wachman Fund for International Education, the Middle East Council of Philadelphia, and Creative Tampa Bay.

-Bob’s mixed-media paintings and prints have been exhibited at many major institutions.
-These include the Frye Museum (Seattle), Minnesota Museum of American Art, New Jersey State Museum, Rare Book and Print Room of the New York Public Library, Van Pelt Library at the University of Pennsylvania, Center for Maine Contemporary Art, the Florida Craftsmen Gallery, and The Studio@620.
-A permanent installation of six of Bob’s pieces is on view in the new wing of the Maine Medical Center, Portland, Maine.
+His mixed-media paintings and prints have been exhibited at many major institutions, including the Florida Holocaust Museum, where he had a one-man show and which holds a number of his works in their permanent collection.
+He has also exhibited in or is in the collection of the Frye Museum (Seattle), the Minnesota Museum of American Art, the New Jersey State Museum, the Rare Book and Print Room of the New York Public Library, the Van Pelt Library at the University of Pennsylvania, the Center for Maine Contemporary Art, the Florida Craftsmen Gallery, and the Studio@620.
+A permanent installation of six of Bob’s pieces is on view in the Maine Medical Center, Portland, Maine.